-- Use easy-to-understand words such as “Coronavirus is like a big cold; A pandemic is when a lot of people get sick from it at the same time in many countries.”
+- Use easy-to-understand words such as “The coronavirus can make people very sick; a pandemic is when many people get sick at the same time in many countries.”

 - Tell your child that there are very simple hygienic ways to protect from coronavirus, like washing hands frequently, coughing into the sleeve, etc. Demonstrate these gestures to teach them.

 - Reassure and explain that you are there for support and will do everything to protect your child.
 Explain that the government, doctors and scientists are working very hard to ensure that everyone is safe.

 Teenagers have their own ways of expressing what is going on.
 They may act like they are invulnerable and nothing can harm them.
 But despite appearances, teens can feel very vulnerable and affected by the situation.